Economics: Inequality

 Economic inequality includes income inequality, measured using the distribution of income (the amount of money people receive), and wealth inequality measured using the distribution of wealth (the amount of wealth people own), and other measures such as consumption, land ownership, and human capital.
 Inequality exists at different extents between countries or states, groups of people, and individuals.
 There are many methods for measuring inequality, the Gini coefficient being widely used for income differences among individuals.
 An example measure of inequality between countries is the Inequality-adjusted Human Development Index, a composite index that takes inequality into account.
 Important concepts of equality include equity, equality of outcome, and equality of opportunity.

 Research has linked economic inequality to political and social instability, including revolution, democratic breakdown and civil conflict.
 Research suggests that greater inequality hinders economic growth and macroeconomic stability, and that land and human capital inequality reduce growth more than inequality of income.
-Inequality is at the center stage of economic policy debate across the globe, as government tax and spending policies have significant effects on income distribution.
+Inequality is at the centre stage of economic policy debate across the globe, as government tax and spending policies have significant effects on income distribution.
 In advanced economies, taxes and transfers decrease income inequality by one-third, with most of this being achieved via public social spending (such as pensions and family benefits.)

+Other branches of economics

 Public economics

 Public economics is the field of economics that deals with economic activities of a public sector, usually government.
-The subject addresses such matters as tax incidence (who really pays a particular tax), cost-benefit analysis of government programmes, effects on economic efficiency and income distribution of different kinds of spending and taxes, and fiscal politics.
+The subject addresses such matters as tax incidence (who really pays a particular tax), cost–benefit analysis of government programmes, effects on economic efficiency and income distribution of different kinds of spending and taxes, and fiscal politics.
 The latter, an aspect of public choice theory, models public-sector behaviour analogously to microeconomics, involving interactions of self-interested voters, politicians, and bureaucrats.

 Much of economics is positive, seeking to describe and predict economic phenomena.
 Normative economics seeks to identify what economies ought to be like.

 Welfare economics is a normative branch of economics that uses microeconomic techniques to simultaneously determine the allocative efficiency within an economy and the income distribution associated with it.
 It attempts to measure social welfare by examining the economic activities of the individuals that comprise society.

 International economics

 International trade studies determinants of goods-and-services flows across international boundaries.
 It also concerns the size and distribution of gains from trade.
 Policy applications include estimating the effects of changing tariff rates and trade quotas.
 International finance is a macroeconomic field which examines the flow of capital across international borders, and the effects of these movements on exchange rates.
-Increased trade in goods, services and capital between countries is a major effect of contemporary globalization.
+Increased trade in goods, services and capital between countries is a major effect of contemporary globalisation.